eye-division/lucytennyson-yoga/classes.md

 Cost:&nbsp; &nbsp;The cost of a five week block is &pound;45.
 Drop in where available is &pound;11.&nbsp; Five online Zoom classes &pound;30, or drop in &pound;8.
 Contact me for online payment details, or to arrange payment by cheque/cash.&nbsp;

-There will be a one-week break 18-22 April, and classes resume on 25 April.
-There will then be a five week block of classes with the last session on Wed 25 May.
-The summer term starts on 6 June 2022.
+There is one more week of the summer term 2022.
+Yoga in the garden at St Ethelwolds will run through the summer, at 2pm on Mondays and 6pm pm Wednesdays (please email me to check the class is on).&nbsp; The September term will resume on 5th September with the timetable below.

 **MONDAY**